timcash/timcash/README.md

 # Welcome
 Hello, I'm Tim.
 Software and Mathematics are a life long process of learning for me.
 This site has a small collection of my work, and work that builds on others (OSS).
-My partner and I are looking for other learners to join us via discord or keet.io in the evenings GMT-5.
+Join us via discord or keet.io in the evenings GMT-5.

+My work in focused on the following areas:
+1. Software Architecture
+1. Geospatial Information Systems
+1. Actionable Intelligence
+1. Applied Mathematics
+1. Machine Learning
+1. Peer to Peer Networks & Darknets

+I have over 20 years experience publishing Geospatial Intelligence with custom and open source software.

 ![A globe partitioned into hexagons](images/geotools.png)